 We continue to encourage and engage all, including our youths to be of service to their community.
 A few of our youths had the distinct honor in July to travel to South Africa on a mission trip.

-SPBS has worshipped with MCPC and has seen firsthand the great work they do for Kittitians, Nevisions and other Caribbean nationals here in the diaspora and it we were honored this congregation has accepted the Distinguished Community Service Award.
+SPBS has worshipped with MCPC and has seen firsthand the great work they do for Kittitians, Nevisions and other Caribbean nationals here in the diaspora and we were delighted that this congregation has accepted the Distinguished Community Service Award.

 This article was posted in its entirety as received by SKNVibes.com.
 This media house does not correct any spelling or grammatical error within press releases and commentaries.
 The views expressed therein are not necessarily those of SKNVibes.com, its sponsors or advertisers